 There is increasing public awareness of the economic drivers for homelessness - including housing costs, inflation, and low wages.
-At least 1 in 4 of all NC Households paid more than 30% of their income on housing and utilities.2
+Four in ten Harnett and Johnston renters paid more than 30% of their income on housing and utilities.2

-It takes an hourly wage of more than \$21 to afford a home at the fair market rent in Brunswick County.
-Problem is, the average wage for renter households in Brunswick is less than \$15 an hour.
-It would take a 49% raise to be able to afford a fair market 2 bedroom.3
+It takes an hourly wage of more than \$31 to afford a home at the fair market rent in Johnston County.
+Problem is, the average wage for renter households in Johnston is less than \$15 an hour.
+It would take an 125% raise to be able to afford a fair market 2 bedroom.
+In Harnett County, it requires more than \$21 to afford a fair market rent, but the average renter's hourly wage is less than \$14.3